-To ensure that the Safe to Swim "My Water Quality" web portal will best serve California, the workgroup decided to address two primary questions:
+To ensure that the Safe to Swim Portal will best serve California, the workgroup decided in 2011 to address two primary questions:

 - 1. What do agency decision makers and the public really want to know about swimming safety on a local, regional and statewide basis? - 2.
 How can we best inform decision making?